IHE/SNIF/Issues.md

   - How should multiple SNIF Repositories be managed?
 Is there a need for an authoritative Repository and defined data management policies?
 Do Digital Signatures offer a solution?
 Should only one SNIF Repository be allowed (as with an XDS Registry)?
-See Sections 4.1and 4.4.3 below.
+See Profile Proposal.

-  - Should the Repository query Content Creators for updates or does this add unnecessary complexity (i.e., should bi-directional transactions be established as discussed in Section 4.4.2 below)?
+  - Should the Repository query Content Creators for updates or does this add unnecessary complexity (i.e., should bi-directional transactions be established as discussed in teh SNIF Content Consumer)?

 Open Issue 9: